apache/spark/docs/structured-streaming-kafka-integration.md

     <td>
       Protocol used to communicate with brokers.
 For further details please see Kafka documentation.
 Protocol is applied on all the sources and sinks as default where
       <code>bootstrap.servers</code> config matches (for further details please see <code>spark.kafka.clusters.${cluster}.target.bootstrap.servers.regex</code>)
-      which can be overwritten with <code>kafka.security.protocol</code> config on a source or sink.
+      , and can be overridden by setting <code>kafka.security.protocol</code> on the source or sink.
     </td>
   </tr>
   <tr>